tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:IssueConcept](https://rs.tdwg.org/bdqffdq/terms/IssueConcept)
 - Preferred Label: Issue Concept
-- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting expressed data quality needs.
+- Definition: A term involved in flagging problems or potential problems in assessment of data quality that would or might prevent the data from meeting an expressed DataQualityNeed.
-- Comments: Issue terms are expressed in a negative sense, they identify data that do not or may not conform to quality needs.
+- Comments: Issue terms are expressed in a negative sense, they identify data that do not or may not conform to DataQualityNeeds.
 - View in: [term-list](../list/bdqffdq/index.md#IssueConcept)

 ********************